Student using recording equipment in the CCIXR Smart Stage In Eldon.ONLY TO BE USED IN REFERENCE TO CCIXR.

 Video CVs offer an excellent way to promote your brand and can help you stand out among the competition.

-Video formats can be used with your written CV to attract an employer - particularly within the creative industries and for those with a large customer focus such as sales, media and marketing.
+They work particularly well for roles within the creative industries and for those with a large customer focus such as sales, media and marketing.

-There are a range of interactive elements you can use for your CV and what you choose should consider and reflect the type of industry you are looking to work in.
-For example, if you are looking for a computing role within the gaming industry you may wish to have a games-based format to your CV which encourages the reader to ‘play’ and use computer controls to access different sections of your content.
-A particularly well-known example of this type was created by Robby Leonardi who has created a character that you control to lead you through different areas of his CV.
+The interactive features you use should reflect the industry you are targeting.
+For example, if you're applying for a computing or gaming role, a game-style CV that allows the reader to navigate using controls could be effective.
+A well-known example of this type is from Robby Leonardi, who has created a character that you control to lead you through different areas of his CV.

-For other industries it may be more appropriate to use other interactive features such as Nick Jones’ use of rotation in his CV which provides an effective and alternative way to introduce his abilities as a Web Designer.
+For other sectors, simpler interactive elements may be more appropriate, such as Nick Jones’ use of rotation in his CV which provides an effective and alternative way to introduce his abilities as a Web Designer.

 A few other stand-out examples have been listed below:

-Instagram is increasingly being used as a tool for job searching, and as such, an Instagram CV (IGCV) could be an effective way to showcase your personal brand, and get you noticed by graduate employers within certain sectors.
-You might want to create an Instagram account that is separate from your personal one for your IGCV and job hunting activities.
+Instagram is increasingly being used by graduates as a tool for job searching.
+An Instagram CV (IGCV) can be an effective way to showcase your personal brand, and get noticed by graduate employers within certain sectors.
+It's best to create a separate account for your IGCV to keep it distinct from your personal profile.

-Once you have designed your IGCV, use an app such as 9Cut Insta, 9Square or Photo Split.
-These will automatically break down your CV into squares and tell you in which order to upload them to your Instagram profile.
+Once you have designed your IGCV, apps such as 9Cut Insta, 9Square or Photo Split can help you divide your CV into squares and upload them in the correct order.

 Image